 What is a security incident?

-A security incident is an event that may indicate that an organization's systems or data have been compromised or that measures put in place to protect them have failed.
+A security incident is an event that could indicate that an organization's systems or data have been compromised or that security measures put in place to protect them have failed.

 In IT, an event is anything that has significance for system hardware or software and an incident is an event that disrupts normal operations.
 Security events are usually distinguished by the degree of severity and the associated potential risk to the organization.

-If a single user is denied access to a requested service, for example, that can be considered a security event because this may indicate a compromised system, but the access failure could also be caused by many other things.
-The common theme for most security events, no matter what caused them, is that they do not typically have a severe impact on the organization.
-However, if large numbers of users are denied access, it likely indicates a more serious problem, such as a distributed denial-of-service (DDoS) attack, so that event may be classified as a security incident because of its disruptive impact on operations.
+If a single user is denied access to a requested service, for example, that can be considered a security event because it might indicate a compromised system.
+But the access failure could also be caused by many other things.
+The common theme for most security events, no matter what caused them, is that they don't typically have a severe impact on the organization.
+However, if large numbers of users are denied access, it likely indicates a more serious problem, such as a distributed denial-of-service (DDoS) attack, so that event can be classified as a security incident because of its disruptive impact on operations.
 One useful illustration for differentiating between a security event and a security incident is an unsecured door.
 Leaving the door unlocked is the security event and any subsequent robbery arising from the unlocked door represents the security incident.

-What's the difference between a security incident and security breach?
+What's the difference between a security incident and a security breach?

-There is often confusion about the meaning of a security incident versus a security breach.
-A security incident covers a wide variety of security violations -- from systems, network and data access violations to malware, DDoS attacks or even the theft of physical computer equipment and devices with sensitive data.
+There's often confusion about the meaning of a security incident versus a security breach.
+A security incident covers a wide variety of security violations -- from computer systems, network and data access violations to malware, DDoS attacks or even the theft of physical computer equipment and devices with sensitive data.

-On the other hand, a security breach pertains to data breaches only -- not network or system access violations, or malware invasions where data is not involved.
-In this respect, the security breach is actually a subcategory of a security incident that specifically relates to unauthorized access or theft of data only.
-This data breach could involve the alteration and/or outright theft of sensitive company data such as intellectual property or customer lists.
-It may also involve the unauthorized access, alteration and/or theft of the personally identifiable information of customers, clients, patients or others that violates these individuals' privacy rights.
+On the other hand, a security breach pertains to data breaches only -- not network or system access violations or malware invasions where data isn't involved.
+In this respect, the security breach is a subcategory of a security incident that specifically relates to unauthorized access or theft of data only.
+This data breach could involve the alteration and outright theft of sensitive company data such as intellectual property or customer lists.
+It can also involve the unauthorized access, alteration and theft of the personally identifiable information (PII) of customers, clients, patients or others that violates these individuals' privacy rights.

 Examples of security incidents include the following:

-- attempts from unauthorized sources to access systems or data;
+- Attempts from unauthorized users and sources to access systems or data.

-- an outside cyber attack that is intended to disrupt, disable, destroy or maliciously control an organization's entire computing environment or infrastructure;
+- An outside cybersecurity incident that's intended to disrupt, disable, destroy or maliciously control an organization's entire computing environment or infrastructure.

-- an attack designed to destroy or steal data; and
+- An attack designed to destroy or steal data.

 Examples of security breaches include the following:

-- stealing a computer device that contains sensitive or personally identifiable information;
+- Stealing a computer device that contains sensitive data or PII.

 How to respond to a security incident